 The ISM Non-manufacturing Index assesses the state of non-manufacturing business in the U.S.

-Services activity decelerated slightly in June in tandem with the ISM Manufacturing Index
+Services activity accelerated in August in tandem with the ISM Manufacturing Index

 Some key quotes from the survey